gregjesl/CuriousGremlin/AzureCosmosDB/readme.md

 ## Executing Queries

-The `GraphClient` class provides an `Execute` method for executing queries.
-The method is overloaded for the different query types available in the [Query](../Query) package.
+The `GraphClient` class provides an `Execute` method for executing a query.
+The method is overloaded for the different query types available in the [Query](../Query) package; these overloads return specific object types based on the kind of query supplied.

 ## Client Pool

 Clients can also be retrieved from a pool of clients.
 A client pool is instantiated by calling `GraphClient.CreatePool(string endpoint, string authKey, string database, string graph)`.
-Once instantiated, a client can be retrieved by calling `GraphClient.FromPool()`. _**Note that the client pool should be disposed when no longer needed by calling `GraphClient.DisposePool()`**_.
+Once instantiated, a client can be retrieved by calling `GraphClient.FromPool()`. _**Note that the client pool should be disposed when no longer needed by calling**_ `GraphClient.DisposePool()`.